PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 The `-E` flag lets you do even more complex things like grouping regexes, providing alternate matches, etc.

 `grep -E "(foo|bar)" file` would match "foo" OR "bar".
-Note that the parenthesis are special characters when `-E` is invoked.
+Note that the parentheses are special characters when `-E` is invoked.

 As noted above, python, perl, PHP, etc. all have versions of the regex, and they often linclude much more functionality and more online support for checkers.